 Maintenance on a motorcycle costs much less, too.
 Because motorcycles are much simpler machines (well, most of them anyway), you can usually do the maintenance work yourself which that in itself saves you a ton of money.

 Most people assume that motorcycle insurance is expensive.
-Many first time owners don’t realize how much cheaper motorcycle insurance costs per month as compared to car insurance.
-For motorcycle insurance I pay $17 per month for my 1969 Triumph and I pay $62 per month for my 2006 Jeep Grand Cherokee auto insurance, and each one is worth about $6,000.
+Many first time owners don’t realize how much cheaper motorcycle insurance costs per month compared to car insurance.
+Here’s an example: in 2019 I paid $17 per month for my 1969 Triumph insurance and at the same time paid $62 per month for my 2006 Jeep Grand Cherokee auto insurance, and each one was worth about $6,000.